msmolyakov/awesome-waves/README.md

 ### Other

 - [WavesLabs](https://waveslabs.com/) - An initiative to support talented developers and promising startups focused on building the decentralised technologies that will form the backbone to Web 3.0.
-- [Node](https://github.com/wavesplatform/Waves) - Waves Node repository on Github.
+- [Node](https://github.com/wavesplatform/Waves) - Waves Node repository on GitHub.
 - [Go Node](https://github.com/wavesplatform/gowaves) - Go libraries and tools for Waves blockchain, alternative implementation of Node (work in progress).
 - [Waves Data Service](https://api.wavesplatform.com/v0/docs/#/) - Official data service.
 Simple and convenient way to get data from Waves blockchain.
 - [Waves Oracles](https://oracles.wavesexplorer.com/) - Catalog of Oracles.